juditkisistok/convertkit_exporter/README.md

 # ConvertKit Exporter

-ConvertKit exporter is a Django app that makes it easier to export your subscribers.
+[ConvertKit Exporter](https://convertkit-exporter.fly.dev/) is a Django app that makes it easier to export your subscribers.
 I saw the need for such a tool in my own work - when I was tasked with creating monthly backups of my clients' subscriber lists, I realized that the native process is quite cumbersome:

 1. You click on the tag you'd like to export
 2. Select all subscribers